Vinnie Ream: The Teen Who Met With Abraham Lincoln for 30 Minutes Every Day

 Ream made a name for herself as an artist at a young age.
 Word of the teen prodigy’s painting prowess quickly spread, and in 1863, Missouri Congressman James Rollins introduced her to sculptor Clark Mills.
 Through Mills, Ream discovered her talents included molding clay.

-After creating small, medallion-sized likenesses of General Custer and many Congressmen, including Thaddeus Stevens, several senators commissioned Ream to make a marble bust—and this was just over a year after she had picked up the skill.
-The senators allowed Ream choose her subject, and she picked the president.
+After creating small, medallion-sized likenesses of General Custer and many Congressmen, including Thaddeus Stevens, several senators commissioned Ream to create a marble bust—and this was just over a year after she had picked up the skill.
+The senators allowed Ream to choose her subject, and she picked the president—Abraham Lincoln.

 After Lincoln's fateful night at Ford's Theatre, Congress hired Ream to create a memorial statue of the fallen president, making her the youngest artist—and the first woman—to receive a commission from the U.S. government.

 Though she had already proved that she could create a remarkable likeness of Lincoln in bust form, not everyone on the commission was convinced she would be up to the task of sculpting a full-length version.
 “Having in view the youth and inexperience of Miss Ream, and I will go further, and say, having in view her sex, I shall expect a complete failure in the execution of this work,” Senator Jacob Merritt Howard said.